PhiLFitters/kafe2/doc/src/parts/user_guide.rst

 Using Python
 ------------
 When using `kafe2` via a `Python` script a fine control of the fitting- and plotting-procedure is possible.
-For using `kafe2` inside a `python` script, import the required `kafe2` modules:
+For using `kafe2` inside a `Python` script, import the required `kafe2` modules:

 .. code-block:: python